Smrandeni/smranden/README.md

 # smranden
-This is the home page of smranden.
+This is the  page of  smranden.

+do some changes